AdarshPanda-DA/Retail-Analytics-RFM-customer-segment-CLV/README.md

 🛠 Tools & Technologies
 SQL | Python | Power BI | DAX
 This project strengthened my skills in data cleaning, data modeling, DAX measures, KPI analysis, and interactive visual storytelling, reflecting real-world Business Intelligence and Analytics workflows.
-Grateful for the learning journey and excited to apply these skills in impactful Data Analyst / BI Analyst roles 🚀 hashtag#PowerBI hashtag#DataAnalytics hashtag#BusinessIntelligence hashtag#CustomerSegmentation hashtag#RFMAnalysis hashtag#SQL hashtag#Python hashtag#DashboardDesign hashtag#DataVisualization
+Grateful for the learning journey and excited to apply these skills in impactful Data Analyst / BI Analyst roles.
- hashtag#AnalyticsJourney #RetailAnalytics#Infotact Solutions